nacloos/similarity-repository/README.md

 # Similarity Measures Hub

-Not a reimplementation of similarity measures.
+Aggregate existing implementations of similarity measures into a single python package.

 ## Installation